chrismits/ANN/README.md

 #### Recurrent Neural Networks

 Have you considered cases where Feedforward ANN’s are not the best frameworks to be used?
 Problems such as speech or handwriting recognition are dynamic in nature, as current outputs depend on previous knowledge (for example in a speech recognition sequence we can narrow down inappropriate outputs by having access to what was previously outputted as the next word usually depends on previous statements in coherent speech.
 Feedforward ANN’s have no way to store memory.
-They are only applicable for cases when correct outputs for each input are independent of each other and are computable based on the training set we provided it.
+They are only applicable for cases where correct outputs for each input are independent of each other and are computable based on the training set we provided it.
 For applications with **sequential input**,  another kind of ANN comes into play:

 **Recurrent neural networks (RNN’s)** are ANN’s that use their _"internal memory”_ to process sequential input.
 These networks employ feedback loops, where the output of one layer routes back to the previous layer.
 There are various types of RNN’s, with a very useful and powerful one being the [LSTM (Long short-term memory)](https://en.wikipedia.org/wiki/Long_short-term_memory).
 What’s fascinating about this architecture is that it acts it can compute anything that a Turing Machine (or any general purpose computer), using its feedback loops, even with applications that require sequential or discrete inputs.